AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

     - **Cloud Services**: If you are using Cloud Services, selecting the **Assets** option takes you to the AEM Navigation page.

     - **On-premise Software**: If you are using Adobe Experience Manager Guides (4.2.1 and later), selecting the **Assets** option takes you to your current file path in the Assets UI.
   - **Workspace settings**: Takes you to the Workspace Settings dialog.
-For details, refer to [Working with Workspace Settings](./web-editor-settings.md).
+For details, refer to [Configure Workspace settings](../cs-install-guide/workspace-settings.md).
 - **Expand view**: Allows you to expand the page view using the **Expand** icon.
 In this view, the header bar is hidden, maximizing the content space.
 To return to the standard view, use the **Exit the expanded view** icon.

 ## Left panel